-- 4.15.
-Screening is proposed to Redstone Tyres and Ford Airfield Industrial Estate.
+- 4.19.
+Screening is proposed to Ford Airfield Industrial Estate.
 The screening, which is 4m high, forms part of the infrastructure reserved matters planning application and is shown in drawing 2205771-100_P13.
-The approximate location of the screening is shown in Figure 4-4. - 4.16.
-The screening proposed at Redstone Tyres should be implemented prior to the occupation of any units within the RM1 development to protect external amenity. - 4.17.
-The screening proposed at Ford Airfield Industrial Estate should be implemented prior to occupation of any properties built at a standoff of <350m from the barrier location. - 4.18.
+The approximate location of the screening is shown in Figure 4-4. - 4.20.
+The screening proposed at Ford Airfield Industrial Estate should be implemented prior to occupation of any properties built at a standoff of <500m from the barrier location. - 4.21.
 Screening has been optimised to reduce noise levels by as much as practicably possible, whilst also taking into account other design considerations, such as landscaping and arboriculture.

-Figure 4-4: Location of Screening
+Figure 4-4: Approximate Location of Screening